stirlo/thegossroom.com/archive/latest.md

 ## [CdG's Nike Foamposites Return in Marble-ous Glory](https://www.highsnobiety.com/p/comme-des-garcons-cdg-nike-sneakers-2024/)

-COMME des GARÇONS and Nike are back together, and as you may have suspected, they didn't return to the scene empty-handed.
-The pair brought along more Nike Air…
+COMME des GARÇONS and Nike are back together, and as you may have suspected, they didn't return to the spotlight empty-handed.
+The pair brought along more Nike…

 *Published on: Tue, 16 Jul 2024 15:13:07 GMT*